 Variable and value labels have to be assigned uniquely.
 If a new variable is created or if an existing variable is adjusted then all related labels (especially the variable label) have to be assigned newly and to be stated in the header of the program code.
 It is then to be paid attention to using descriptive names.
+Variable names that are identical to (possibly abbreviated) program orders are to be avoided.
 The values of newly generated or adjusted (categorical) variables have to be labelled.